Aadil101/website/_posts/coding/2021-18-03-automatic-extraction-classification-and-neutralization-of-toxic-comments.md

 show_date: true
 ---

 This is my team's final project for *COSC 89.21 Data Mining and Knowledge* with Professor Soroush Vosoughi.
 Our team consisted of Yakoob Khan, Luca C. L. Lit, Louis Murerwa, and myself.
-You can find a detailed description of our project [here](https://docs.google.com/document/d/1kZSdMcH9f509En9Qli77Okel_RYmngZ6FEx3tCUF_Fg/edit?usp=sharing), but here I will describe just my contributions.
-Anything marked with ... was worked on by my wonderful teammates!
+You can find a detailed description of our project [here](https://docs.google.com/document/d/1kZSdMcH9f509En9Qli77Okel_RYmngZ6FEx3tCUF_Fg/edit?usp=sharing), as below I will describe mostly just my contributions.
+Anything marked with ... was worked on by my wonderful teammates, whereas anything labeled ✅ refers to a contribution of mine.

 <script type="text/javascript" async
   src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">